How to Do the Spiderman Plank for Superheroic Strength

 How to Make the Spiderman Plank Easier

-If you notice yourself losing your form or moving your hips up or down, start by just raising a foot a few inches off the ground.
+If you notice yourself losing your form (moving your hips up or down or over-arching your back), start by just raising a foot a few inches off the ground.

-• Start with a forearm plank and lift one foot off the ground for two to three seconds.
+• Start in a plank and lift one foot off the ground for two to three seconds.
 Then, bring it back down and switch feet.

-• As you get more comfortable, you can start lifting your foot off the ground and moving it to the side.
-This will help you build the stabilization needed for the full spiderman.
+• As you get more comfortable, you can start lifting your foot off the ground and moving it to the side, as demonstrated by the modifier in the video above from Rough Around the Edges.
+This will help you build the stabilization needed for the full Spiderman.

 How to Make the Spiderman Plank Harder